Poverty in Nicaragua: Causes and Progress

 Often, children of poor families are removed from school and put to work or are forced to drop out because parents cannot afford the cost.
 According to the Education Policy Data Center, 37 percent of Nicaraguans ages 15-24 have not completed their primary education.
 Of that percentage, 28 percent live in rural areas.

-To address educational issues, the Nicaraguan government created a plan that includes facilitating access to primary schools, especially to rural households, assuring completion of primary and secondary school and improving a quality of education.
+To address educational issues, the Nicaraguan government created a plan that includes facilitating access to primary schools, especially to rural households, assuring completion of primary and secondary school and improving the quality of education.
 Funds from the U.S., European Union and the World Bank helped remodel schools and provide new textbooks and supplies.

 Future of Nicaragua